cmusatyalab/openscout/README.md

 Dwayne Johnson  |  Saoirse Ronan  | Hugh Jackman :--------------:|:---------------:|:---------------:
 <img src="server/training/dwayne_johnson/3.jpg" width="400">  |  <img src="server/training/saoirse_ronan/2.jpg" width="400"> |  <img src="server/training/hugh_jackman/1.jpg" width="400">

+## Exploring the data with ELK

+OpenScout uses ELK (Elasticsearch, Logstash, Kibana) to index the data discovered by OpenScout clients, allowing it to be explored and visualized.
+Three ELK containers are run alongside the core OpenScout containers.
+The Logstash container receives input from the object detection and face recognition cognitive engines, parses the data, and forwards it on to the Elasticsearch container.
+Kibana then queries the Elasticsearch container using REST APIs to discover and visualize the data that is indexed.
+As OpenScout clients detect objects and faces and send the results to the server, the data is then propagated to ELK and made queryable.
+To start exploring the data:

+1. Navigate to the Kibana dashboard (https://localhost:5601).
+2. Create an index pattern for Kibana.
+Because the index in Elasticsearch is called `openscout`, we can use `openscout*` as the index pattern for Kibana.
+The default `@timestamp` field can be used as the timestamp.
+3. Now that an index pattern has been created, you can explore the data by selecting 'Discover' from the home page.
+4. Visualizations can also be created once clients have forwarded data to the server by selecting 'Visualize'.

 ## Credits